 Visit Riga Central Market, A Haven for Foodies

-When you’re ready for a bigger bite, head to Riga Central Market.
+When you’re tired of all the art nouveau buildings and ready for a bigger bite, head to Riga Central Market.
 Its five lofty halls are repurposed zeppelin hangars, referred to as pavilions.
 Most pavilions have a few hole-in-the-wall style eateries which could be deemed ‘edgy’ and are definitely in keeping with the market’s true spirit.
 The dumpling stand in the fruit and veg pavilion is a personal favorite.
 Wash your meal down with a shot of moonshine from the Rizhskiy Samogon stand in the fish pavilion.

 I’d recommend exploring the market on a full stomach to avoid overindulging.
 Produce like seasonal berries, rich hemp butter and fresh jammy donuts is incredibly inviting.
 Looking for some edible souvenirs?
 You’ll easily get your hands on traditional items at the market, like the intensely herbal and spirited Riga Black Balsam, canned sprats and bee pollen.